Mixtón War: Background

-The War
+War

-In spring 1540, the Caxcanes and their allies struck back, emboldened perhaps by the fact that Governor Francisco Vásquez de Coronado had taken more than 1,600 Spaniards and indigenous allies from the region northward with him on his expedition to what would become the United States’ Southwest.
+In spring 1540, the Caxcanes and their allies struck back, emboldened perhaps by the fact that Governor Francisco Vásquez de Coronado had taken more than 1,600 Spaniards and indigenous allies from the region northward with him on his expedition to what would become the American southwest.
 The province was thus bereft of many of its most competent soldiers.
 The spark that set off the war was apparently the arrest of eighteen rebellious indigenous leaders and the hanging of nine of them in mid-1540.
 Later in the same year the natives rose up to kill, roast, and eat the encomendero Juan de Arze.
 Spanish authorities also became aware that the natives were participating in "devilish" dances.
 After killing two Catholic priests, many natives fled the encomiendas and took refuge in the mountains, especially in the hill fortress of Mixtón.
 Acting Governor Cristóbal de Oñate led a Spanish and native force to quell the rebellion.
 The Caxcanes killed a delegation of one priest and ten Spanish soldiers.
 Oñate attempted to storm Mixtón, but the natives on the summit repelled his attack.
 Oñate then requested reinforcements from the capital, Mexico City.

 The command structure of the Caxcanes is unknown but the most prominent leader who emerged among them was Tenamaztle of Nochistlán, Zacatecas.

-The Viceroy Antonio de Mendoza called upon the experienced conquistador Pedro de Alvarado to assist in putting down the revolt.
+Viceroy Antonio de Mendoza called upon the experienced conquistador Pedro de Alvarado to assist in putting down the revolt.
 Alvarado declined to await reinforcements and attacked Mixtón in June 1541 with 400 Spaniards and an unknown number of indigenous allies.
 He was met there by an estimated 15,000 natives under Tenamaztle and Don Diego, a Zacateco.
 The first attack of the Spanish was repulsed with 10 Spaniards and many indigenous allies killed.
 Subsequent attacks by Alvarado were also unsuccessful and on June 24 Alvarado was injured when a horse fell on him.
 He died on July 4.